mdn/content/files/en-us/web/css/generic-family/index.md

 - `system-ui`

   - : Glyphs are taken from the default user interface font on a given platform.
-Because typographic traditions vary widely across the world, this generic is provided for typefaces that don't map cleanly into the other generics.
+Because typographic traditions vary widely across the world, this generic family is provided for typefaces that don't map cleanly into the others.

 - `ui-serif`